undergrad-partner-school

 Outside the classroom, UW-Eau Claire boasts a vibrant campus life with more than 200 student organizations, including academic clubs, cultural associations, and athletic teams.
 The university's athletic program offers a variety of intramural and club sports, as well as NCAA Division III varsity teams.
 Additionally, the university's location in the heart of the Chippewa Valley provides easy access to outdoor recreational activities, music and arts festivals, and a thriving downtown scene.
 With its strong academic programs, welcoming community, and diverse campus life, the University of Wisconsin-Eau Claire offers an exceptional college experience for students seeking a well-rounded education.

 Located in Eau Claire, WI, University of Wisconsin-Eau Claire is a public comprehensive higher education institution.
-It has a campus size of 314 acres.
-This school uses a semester-based calendar.
+This institution follows a semester-based calendar.
 It has an acceptance rate of 85%.
-The freshman retention rate at University of Wisconsin-Eau Claire is 80.6% and the six-year graduation rate is 66%.
+The freshman retention rate at University of Wisconsin-Eau Claire is 82% and the six-year graduation rate is 68%.

-For freshmen, the application deadline for this school is August 1.
-For transfer students, the application deadline is July 20.
+The freshmen application deadline for this school is August 1.
+The transfer application deadline is July 20.

 Quick Facts